reasonmii/ref_R/statQuest/PCA.md

 ```

 **Show the scores (and +/- sign)**
-Lastly, we can see which of these genes have positive loading scores, these push the "ko" samples to the right side of the graph
+</br>Lastly, we can see which of these genes have positive loading scores, these push the "ko" samples to the right side of the graph
-then we see which genes have negative loading scores, these push the "wt" samples to the left side of the graph
+</br>then we see which genes have negative loading scores, these push the "wt" samples to the left side of the graph

 ```{r}
 pca$rotation[top_10_genes,1]
 ```